-This landmark development will restore the Grade-II listed building as a civic jewel in a scheme that will re-use and extend it to include a new 805-seat family cinema boasting seven screens, plus six restaurants* and a branded café franchise.
+This landmark development is set to open in Spring 2016, restoring the building as a civic ‘jewel’ in a scheme that will re-use and extend it to include plus six restaurants and a branded café franchise.

 See inside the Old Town Hall!

 A new 360 degree photographic project - an extension of Google Streetview - allows you to take a virtual tour and highlights how the borough is changing and what facilities and services are on offer.